faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 In each case, we get similar looking information describing the state of the ARM registers\index{CPU!register}.

-One thing to look out for is the special hex code, `0xbaddc0dedeadbead`\index{0xbaddc0dedeadbead} which means a non-initialized pointer.
+One thing to look out for is the special hex code, `0xbaddc0dedeadbead`\index{0xbaddc0dedeadbead} which means a non-initialized pointer.However, newer versions of the Swift runtime don't make use of this.

 #### 32-bit thread state